mdekauwe/CABLE_benchmarking/README.md

 There are two steps here as the NCI nodes don't have internet access, so we need to check out and build CABLE first.

+If you've already built the src once and just want to run things again:

+    $ ./initialise_qsub_job.py -s

+will generate the qsub script and

+    $ ./run_comparison.py -s

+will run a local benchmarking without trying to download and rebuild src code

 ## Global comparison

 Coming soon ...